 Garvin County, OK - Oil & Gas Discussion archives

-I’ve heard of a wheat farm, in Anthony Kansas I believe, getting two lease offers.
+I’ve heard of a wheat farm, in Anthony, Kansas I believe, getting two lease offers.
 The first was for 1000 acres at $500 and 1/4 royalties and the second, from the same company, for his other 1000 acres at $1000 and 1/4 royalty.
-I bet get got a new John Deere.
+I bet he got a new John Deere.

 Mark,

 They have not filed anything asking for it yet.
-I think they will be focusing the rigs on areas that are leased but not drilled or area with exceptional 1st well results.
+I think they will be focusing the rigs on areas that are leased but not drilled or areas with exceptional first well results.
 I think the multis being drilled are testing some of this right now.

 Good to know.
 Thanks.